TISUnion/PrimeBackup/docs/feature/database_inspect.md

 !!pb database inspect blob <hash>
 ```

-The parameter `<hash>` can be a prefix of the complete hash string, as long as it uniquely identifies the object.
+The parameter `<hash>` can be a prefix of the complete hash string, as long as it uniquely identifies the object

 Example: